Where is the Annual Report located?

 Section 10 Title-IV Related Matters: Direct Assessment and Cohort Default Rates

-How do I know whether my institution uses NEASC CIHE to establish HEA/Title IV eligibility?
+How do I know whether my institution uses NECHE to establish HEA/Title IV eligibility?

 Your Director of Financial Aid should be able to provide this information.
 Other organizations that may instead provide eligibility include organizations such as the Association of Theological Schools, National Association of Schools of Art and Design, National Association of Schools of Music, American Bar Association, and the Accreditation Council on Optometric Education.